Oil States International, Inc. (OIS) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Oil States International, Inc. (OIS) is $9.80, which is $2.91 above the current market price.
-The public float for OIS is 61.70M, and currently, short sellers hold a 3.04% ratio of that floaft.
-The average trading volume of OIS on December 01, 2023 was 563.64K shares.
+The average price recommended by analysts for Oil States International, Inc. (OIS) is $9.80, which is $3.25 above the current market price.
+The public float for OIS is 61.70M and currently, short sellers hold a 3.04% of that float.
+On December 08, 2023, OIS’s average trading volume was 583.01K shares.

 OIS’s Market Performance

-The stock of Oil States International, Inc. (OIS) has seen a -2.13% decrease in the past week, with a -5.10% drop in the past month, and a -12.12% fall in the past quarter.
-The volatility ratio for the week is 2.57%, and the volatility levels for the past 30 days are at 3.19% for OIS..
-The simple moving average for the past 20 days is -4.16% for OIS’s stock, with a -11.81% simple moving average for the past 200 days.
+The stock of Oil States International, Inc. (OIS) has seen a -4.93% decrease in the past week, with a -6.29% drop in the past month, and a -22.49% fall in the past quarter.
+The volatility ratio for the week is 4.29%, and the volatility levels for the past 30 days are at 3.30% for OIS.
+The simple moving average for the last 20 days is -6.95% for OIS stock, with a simple moving average of -15.51% for the last 200 days.

 Analysts’ Opinion of OIS